IF YOU SUSPECT YOU MAY HAVE THE CORONAVIRUS DISEASE (COVID-19), PLEASE CALL THE DEDICATED HOTLINE ON 1800 675 398.

 How to get the health benefits of a Mediterranean diet

-The health benefits of the Med diet are well documented.
+The health benefits of the Mediterranean diet are well documented.
 So how do you follow it at home?

-Instead, the emphasis is on eating vegetables, pulses, fish, fruit, unsaturated fats, nuts and fibre-rich grains.
-This way of eating is based on the dietary staples of people living in the countries bordering the Mediterranean Sea, including France, Spain, Italy and Greece.
+Instead, the emphasis is on vegetables, pulses, fish, fruit, unsaturated fats, nuts and fibre rich grains.
+This way of eating reflects traditional dietary patterns of people living in countries bordering the Mediterranean Sea, including France, Spain, Italy and Greece.

-Although the exact ingredients vary between regions, the basic principles are the same in each country.
+Although specific foods vary between regions, the core principles are similar.

-According to the British Nutrition Foundation, the Med diet includes a higher consumption of vegetables, fruit, whole grains, low-fat dairy foods, seafood, nuts, seeds and legumes.
+According to the British Nutrition Foundation, the Mediterranean diet includes higher consumption of vegetables, fruit, whole grains, low fat dairy foods, seafood, nuts, seeds and legumes.

 What to eat on the Mediterranean diet